JWCook/jwcook.dev/pages/index.md

 * Participate in the indie web as a more pleasant alternative to social media
 * Just build a website for the fun of it!

-I don't have any articles up yet, but on the pages below I've summarized a few of my main hobbies and favorite things:
+I don't have many articles up yet, but on the pages below I've summarized a few of my main hobbies and favorite things: